 f.
 If you select User ID is in an Attribute element option, then in Attribute name textbox type the name of the attribute where User ID is expected.

 g.
-If you are using the federated domain (like ADFS etc.) with Azure AD, then click on the Enable Home Realm Discovery option and configure the Domain Name.
+If you are using the federated domain (like ADFS etc.) with Microsoft Entra ID, then click on the Enable Home Realm Discovery option and configure the Domain Name.

 h.
 In Domain Name type the domain name here in case of the ADFS-based login.

 i.
-Check Enable Single Sign out if you wish to sign out from Azure AD when a user sign out from JIRA.
+Check Enable Single Sign out if you wish to sign out from Microsoft Entra ID when a user sign out from JIRA.

 j.
-Enable Force Azure Login checkbox, if you wish to sign in through Azure AD credentials only.
+Enable Force Azure Login checkbox, if you wish to sign in through Microsoft Entra credentials only.

 To enable the default login form for admin login on login page when force azure login is enabled, add the query parameter in the browser URL.